danderflieger/sonex_flap_control/README.md

 ## Wires:

 ### Power for actuator: You can wire the actuator to directly use 12/24V.
-To extend the actuator, you give + power to red and - power to black.
-To retract, flip the +/- connections
+To extend the flaps, you give Positive power to the red wire and Negative power to black.
+To retract, flip the Positive/Negative connections
   RED:   Power (+ to extend, - to retract)
   BLACK: Power (- to extend, + to retract)